Serving Clients Across Canada | Virtual Clinic | Vancouver HQ

 I know it can feel like you’re trapped in a cycle of chaos, but there are some things that you can try immediately, in order to regain control over mom rage.

-Tip: Arrange to take 1 hour a week just for you, try journalling, or take a chance and practice asking someone for help
+Tip: Arrange to take 1 hour a week just for you, try journaling, or take a chance and practice asking someone for help.

 Tip: Try out a mindfulness meditation this week.
 There are many free samples online!

 Tip: Carve out some time each week for a phone call or a visit with people who support you and make you smile.
-Start shopping for foods that you enjoy and make you feel goor mom
+Start shopping for foods that you enjoy and make you feel good mom!

 If you’re feeling overwhelmed by the constant demands of motherhood and struggling with moments of mom rage, you’re absolutely not alone.
 Know that your emotions are valid, and you don’t have to navigate them in isolation.